Subhankar1995/Users-REST-API/readme.md

             - 404 Not Found: User not found
             - 503 Internal Server Error

-3. Make API requests:
+3. Testing API:

-    You can use tools like curl, Postman, or any other API testing tool to make requests to the API endpoints mentioned above.
+    You can use tools like curl, Postman to make requests to the API endpoints mentioned above.
     For protected routes (e.g., /api/users/:id), include the JWT token in the Authorization header of the request.
 You can obtain the token by making a successful login request.